About the Department

 At Key Stage 3, all pupils are assessed each half-term.
 Pupils are tracked against National Criteria for KS3 and regular feedback is given to parents.
 At Key Stage 4, pupils are monitored and assessed at the end of each half-term.

 End of year examinations are taken in the summer term of Years 7 -10.
-Public exams (GCSE and A2 examinations) are taken in Years 11 and 13.
+Public exams (GCSE and A Level examinations) are taken in Years 11 and 13.

 Studying Sciences can open the door to a wide range of professions, including medicine, forensic science, pharmaceutical research, engineering, architecture, finance and many more.
 Science A Levels are among the most highly regarded academic A Levels and form the basis of more degree courses than any other subjects.